Barcelona beat PSG & Man City to complete €75m De Jong deal | Goal.com

 The playmaker has scored three goals and bagged one assist in the Eredivisie this term, after picking up seven assists last season.

-Although his preferred role is in midfiled, he has featured at centre-back for Ajax in the past and is known for his versatility.
+Although his preferred role is in midfield, he has featured at centre-back for Ajax in the past and is known for his versatility.

 He also picked up a cameo performance in the Europa League final against Manchester United, coming on as a second-half substitute.